Kjszywala/RestaurantLaravel/README.md

 Make sure you have PHP installed on your system and the php command is available in your system's PATH.

-By following these steps, you should be able to run the website locally.

 ## Migrate Database

 Remember to include the .env file in your project.